mapikit/meta-system-docs/docs/api-docs/configuring/basics.md

 These next values are what you should pay more attention as they are the pieces that define the functionality of the system.
 Since they have enough details to care about, we have a dedicated page for each.

 #### `"protocols"` - required Array
 These determine how your system communicates with the outside world, so it is quite important!
 Here is where you configure whether your system will use the worldwide spread HTTP or any other type of communication.
+Also you should set here the DB Protocols, used to interact directly with schemas and persist data.

 More info can be found in the [Protocols Section](./protocol-config.md).